-Since the club’s formation in 1886 to its glory period under more than a century later, Arsenal has signed some of the most dynamic players in English football.
+Since the club’s formation in 1886 to its glory period under Arsene Wenger more than a century later, Arsenal has signed some of the most dynamic players in English football.
 Here’s our list of the top eleven for Arsenal football club.

 Thierry Henry from Juventus for £10.5m in 1999

 Signed as an exciting prospect for £10.5m from Juventus in 1999, Thierry Henry quickly became the King of Arsenal.
-Henry remains Arsenal’s all-time scorer with 228 in all competitions.
+Henry remains Arsenal’s all-time scorer with 228 goals in all competitions.
 Gaining the reputation as one of Europe’s most feared strikers, Henry became the Premier League’s top goal-scorer in 4 different seasons, notching a prolific 32 goals and 23 assists in the 2002-03 season.
 With the ability to score anywhere on the pitch, he elevated his game in the 2003-04 season, scoring 39 goals in the Gunners unbeaten top-flight league season.
 Considered the greatest Gunner of all-time, Henry won two league titles, three FA Cups, four Golden Boots, and five Player of the Year awards throughout his career.

 via Twitter